Sage-Bionetworks/Agora/README.md

 [listener] connection accepted from 127.0.0.1:57948 #2 (2 connections now open)
 ```

 Go back to Compass and create a database called `walloftargets`.
-In the Create Database form, use `genes` for the collection name.
+In the Create Database form, use `genes` and `geneslinks` for the collection names.
 Now that we are all set, it is time to load
 the data into our collection.
-Download the complete genes data in json form from Synapse repository [here](https://www.synapse.org/#!Synapse:syn12176105).
+Download the complete genes data in json form from Synapse repository for `genes` => [here](https://www.synapse.org/#!Synapse:syn12176105) and `geneslinks` => [here](https://www.synapse.org/#!Synapse:syn11685347).

 To regenerate the json file, start by downloading the complete genes data from [here](https://www.synapse.org/#!Synapse:syn11318688).